Adamsville, Tennessee: Economy

 Adamsville has an 85-acre industrial park and four miles east of the town proper is the Tennessee Technology Center.
 Ripley Industries, a parts supplier for the automotive industry and related industrial fabricators, has its corporate headquarters in the town.
 Jones Exhaust Systems, engineering consultants Aqua Dynamics Group, Langley Wire Cloth Products, and Better Source Supply Company all have major locations in the town, as well.
 The Adamsville Partnership organization was formed by local businesses, property owners, professionals and related parties to promote the community.

 Arts and culture

-Adamsville's Fat Cat Grill serves "slugburgers", a delicacy found in west Tennessee, northeast Mississippi and northwest Alabama.
+An Adamsville restaurant serves "slugburgers", a delicacy found in west Tennessee, northeast Mississippi and northwest Alabama.
 The Fat Cat slugburger consists of a hamburger patty made of beef and soy grits which is then deep fried and served on a bun with condiments.
-Another local delicacy is the baked cabbage at the Saw Meal Restaurant and Steakhouse.
+Another local delicacy found in restaurants is the baked cabbage.

 Annual events

 Adamsville holds a large number of annual events.
 Every Memorial Day weekend the four-day Buford Pusser Festival is held at the Buford Pusser Memorial Park.
 The local preliminary for Miss Tennessee, the Miss Walking Tall Pageant is held at The Marty Community Center.
 A number of other cultural events such as the HeeHaw Show, Founders Day, and a 5K Run in the spring.